In Your House 13: Final Four: Main event

 The main event was the Final Four match for the vacant WWF Championship between The Undertaker, Bret Hart, Stone Cold Steve Austin and Vader.
 As mentioned, this was a no-disqualification match.
 In order to be eliminated a wrestler could be pinned, forced to submit, or thrown over the top rope with both feet touching the floor.
 Hart and Austin, who had a well-known rivalry, started brawling with each other while Undertaker attacked Vader and hit him with a crossbody over the top rope.
 Undertaker attacked both Hart and Vader.
 Vader recovered and then hit Undertaker with a steel chair to the outside.
 Undertaker blocked the chair and drove Vader in the chair and then the steel steps opening up a cut above his right eye.
 Austin bumped Hart and then began working on Undertaker while Hart and Vader punched each other.
 All the four men began wrestling on outside as Undertaker crotched Austin.
 Vader attacked Hart with a steel chair.
 Undertaker began working on Hart, who eye raked Undertaker and was powerslammed by Undertaker.
 Vader and Austin attacked each other by hitting steel chairs, steps, bell and even a camera man.
 Vader applied Hart's own maneuver Sharpshooter on him, but Austin hit Vader with a Lou Thesz Press to break the hold.
-Vader tried to hit Undertaker a Vaderbomb, but instead went a Vadersault which missed.
+Vader tried to hit Undertaker with a Vaderbomb, but instead went a Vadersault which missed.
 Hart then put Austin in a fireman's carry and threw him over the top rope, which eliminated him from the match.
 Hart and Undertaker brawled with each other while Vader recovered in the corner.
 Paul Bearer interfered and attacked Undertaker while Vader was superplexed by Hart.
 Despite being eliminated, Austin interfered in the match and attacked Hart.
 Vader went for a Vaderbomb from the top rope, but Undertaker low blowed Vader and threw him over the top rope.
 Undertaker and Hart remained the final two participants.
 He tried to hit a "Tombstone" on Hart until Austin distracted Undertaker while Hart clotheslined Undertaker over the top rope to win his fourth WWF Championship.